derrekyoung/appd-agent-management/README.md

 # Getting Started
 1. Download the latest release from https://github.com/derrekyoung/appd-agent-management/releases/latest
 1. Unzip the release and run `chmod u+x *.sh` on the files in the release directory so that your user can execute the scripts.
-1. Local management
+1. Local agent management
     1. Execute local installs/upgrades by running `local-agent-install.sh`.
 See below.
+    2. Test locally before deploying remotely.
-1. Remote management
+1. Remote agent management
-    1. Execute remote installs/upgrades by running `./remote-agent-install.sh`.
+    1. Create your environment config named as `config-NAME_HERE.json`.
 See below.
-    2. Create your environment config named as `config-NAME_HERE.json`.
+    2. Execute remote installs/upgrades by running `./remote-agent-install.sh`.
 See below.

 # Install/Upgrade Agent Locally
 Operates on your local system.
 Install a brand new agent or upgrade a new agent in place.
 Upgrades will sync existing configurations and settings.